lady-h-world/My_Garden/reading_pages/YinYang/ts4.md

 ### About the Data

 Have you ever wonder where do we store so many sprouts for garden visitors?
-We have a giant green warehouse, which contains thousands of green rooms to grow sprouts!
-In order to maintain a healthy growing environment, every green room is monitored all the time.
-One of the monitoring metric is "occupancy", by checking the temperature, humidity, light, CO2 and humidity ratio, we can forecast whether a room has enough space for new sprouts.
+We have a giant green warehouse, which contains hundreds of green houses to grow sprouts!
+In order to maintain a healthy growing environment, every green house is monitored all the time.
+One of the monitoring metrics is "occupancy", by checking the temperature, humidity, light, CO2 and humidity ratio, we can forecast whether a green house has enough space for new sprouts.

-Here's the data sample of 1 green room's data:
+Here's the data sample of 1 green house's data:

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/multi_ts_sample.png" width="590" height="163" />